SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 | `instance` | X | | This property refers to a sonarqube instance, which needs to be defined in the Jenkins. |
 | `dockerImage` | | ppiper/node-browsers:v3 | This property refers to a docker image which will be used for triggering the sonar scan.
 In case your sonar instance uses a self signed certificate, a docker image with that certificate installed can be used. |
 | `sonarProperties` | | | The properties are used to configure sonar.
 Please refer to the example below. |

+**Note:** The stage is skipped by default if you're not on a productive branch (`master` by default).
+You can change this by setting `runInAllBranches` to `true`, which requires the commercial version of SonarQube.

 Example: